-- MySQL data types – shows you various MySQL data types so that you can apply them effectively in designing database tables.
+- MySQL data types – shows you various data types in MySQL so that you can apply them effectively in designing database tables.

 ZEROFILLand display width attributes of the integer column.

-- MySQL DECIMAL – shows you how to use
+- DECIMAL – shows you how to use

 DECIMALdata type to store exact values in decimal format.